JoshCheek/refinerycms-ballots/readme.md

 ![create a ballot][ballot-create]

-You can then give your members a link where they can log in and vote.
+You can then give your members a link where they can log in.

 ![log in][vote-login]

+After logging in, they can vote on the ballot.

 ![vote][vote]